TOEFL, visa requirements, and additional information

 I was accepted to ICO, what should I do next?

-International students who are selected for admission to the program must present proof of financial responsibility mid-June of their admitted year.
+International students who are selected for admission to the program need to present proof of financial responsibility by mid-June of their admitted year.
 Evidence of financial responsibility will allow the College to issue the student an I-20 (Certificate of Eligibility) which must be presented to the US Consular Office in the home country (or, for Canadian citizens, at the port of entry/Canadian border) to apply for an F-1 nonimmigrant visa.